ipaqmaster/vfio/README.md

    Set how much memory the VM gets for this run.
 Argument assumes megabytes unless you explicitly use a suffix like K, M, or G.
      If this argument isn't specified the default value is HALF of the host total.

-`-hugepages / -huge`
+`-hugepages / -huge / -hugepages /optional/mountpoint/to/custom/hugepage`

-   Try to mount (if not already) and allocate some hugepages based on the VM's total memory defined with -memory (or default).
-   If successful, qemu is given the arguments to use it.
-Gets unallocated after VM exit in the cleanup routine.
+   Tries to allocate hugepages for the VM based on it's total memory defined with -memory.
+Hugepages for a VM with frequent random memory access such as gaming contexts can be much snappier than your regular process doing the same thing across many small pages.
+   If no argument is given it'll use /dev/hugepages which is often 2MB per page.
+The script drops host memory cache and then compact_memory before allocating to aim for less hugepage fragmentation and will clean up after itself by setting pages back to 0 to reclaim memory for the host to use later.
+   Also supports preallocation, so if you reserved some 1GB pages at boot time and mounted a pagesize=1G hugetlbfs to some directory, specifying that can skip the above line if there's enough for the VM to use.
+Allocating hugepages at boot time sacrifices a lot of memory but doing it so early prevents fragmentation.

 `-hyperv`